Kleidukos/glitchbra.in/content/post/write-a-forth-in-haskell-part-03.md

   push (element1 + element2)
 ```

-_(Don't mind the function body for now, we still have some stuff to cover before attaining this level of care-free declarative programming)_
+_(Don't mind the function body for now, we still have some stuff to cover before attaining this level of care-free stack programming)_

 Operating in a combination of `MonadState` and `MonadIO` allows us to use IO when needed for side operations like on-disk logging if you want to
 maintain a history of the operations, or even launching nukes on the side.